darbymaguire/darbymaguire.github.io/index.md

 ### Predicted Success of Reddit Posts

 After experimenting with Reddit's PRAW API, myself and two other teammates created a language model to determine how successful a Reddit post might become.
 PRAW became a jumping-off point for us, and we ended up accumulating over 1.65 billion comments in JSON format using pushshift.io that we would use to train and test our language model.
-We created a lightweight Recurrent Neural Network (RNN) using Long Short-Term Memory to predict various classifications of success levels.
+We created a lightweight Recurrent Neural Network (RNN) using Long Short-Term Memory (LSTM) to predict various classifications of success levels.
 Using an 80/20 train/test split, our AI achieved an impressive 87% accuracy.

 ### Word Arthmetic, Twitter "Search Engine"